 For any downtown outings, take advantage of Arakur’s free shuttle services.
 It departs from the hotel on the hour and from downtown on the half hour.

-TIP: Since the Arakur pools are open until 11PM, hang out in the pools after dinner and admire the twinkling lights of the town and port below.
-Unlike mid-day, we had the pools all to ourselves at 10.
+TOP TIP: Since the Arakur pools are open until 11PM, hang out in the pools after dinner and admire the twinkling lights of the town and port below.
+Unlike mid-day, we had the pools all to ourselves at 10PM.

 To minimize cost, opt for Remis in Ushuaia instead of taxis.
 Hotels or restaurants can call them for you.
-We made the mistake of taking a taxi once and it cost us double what a remis did.
-Email Arakur in advance to arrange a shared transfer to the hotel for $8 USD per person.
+We made the mistake of taking a taxi once and it cost us double what a remis did!
+Email Arakur in advance to arrange a shared transfer from the airport to the hotel for $8 USD per person.

 If you need a pharmacy in Ushuaia, go to Farmacia Fueguina (Av.
 Leandro N. Alem 838), which is open 24 hours a day 7 days a week.

-If you need medical care, go to the private clinic (Sanatorio San Jorge – Onachaga 184) vs the public hospital (Hospital Regional Ushuaia).
-While care is free at the public hospital, lines are long (25 people were waiting when we went on a Sunday) and no English is spoken, so it’s key that you are fluent in Spanish if you want to seek care at the public hospital.
+If you need medical care, go to the private clinic (Sanatorio San Jorge – Onachaga 184) instead 0f the public hospital (Hospital Regional Ushuaia).
+While care is free at the public hospital, lines are long (25 people were waiting when we went on a Sunday).
+And, no English is spoken, so it’s key that you are fluent in Spanish if you want to seek care at the public hospital.

-TIP: By law, all clinics and hospitals must accept credit cards for payment.
-You are not required to pay a portion in cash and a portion in credit card.
+TOP TIP: By law, all clinics and hospitals must accept credit cards for payment.
+Although they might request cash, you are not required to pay a portion in cash and a portion in credit card.

 Given the Argentinian financial crisis, you can typically only withdraw 3000-4000 ARS ($100 USD) from the ATM at a time.
 If you need a large amount, you should exchange at the airport or your hotel.
 Although the exchange rate is less favorable, this is the best way to get quick access to Argentinian currency.
 The other option is to visit multiple ATMs.